Pairing symmetry and topological surface state in iron-chalcogenide superconductors

 The crystalline symmetries impose stringent constraints to the superconducting gap functions.
-According to Eq. \ref{eq:GL-mag-sc}, the direct product of the irreducible representations of $\Delta_1$ and $\Delta_2$ should contain that of $m_z$, i.e., $A_{2g}$.
+According to Eq.~\eqref{eq:GL-mag-sc}, the direct product of the irreducible representations of $\Delta_1$ and $\Delta_2$ should contain that of $m_z$, i.e., $A_{2g}$.
 This yields the following possibilities of pairing symmetries: $B_{1g(u)}\pm i B_{2g(u)}$, $A_{1g(u)}\pm i A_{2g(u)}$ and $E_{g(u)}\pm i E_{g(u)}$.
-Examples of the above pairing symmetries with even parity are provided in Eqs. \ref{eq:Bg}, \ref{eq:Ag}, and \ref{eq:Eg}.
+Examples of the above pairing symmetries with even parity are provided in Eqs. \eqref{eq:Bg}, \eqref{eq:Ag}, and \eqref{eq:Eg}.
+They carry the same symmetry under rotation, and hence, the experimental observables do not break the rotational symmetry.
+However, they mix different symmetries with respect to the vertical reflection plane, and such symmetries are also spontaneously breaking.
+For example, the magnetization $m_z$ is odd under such reflections.

 An important issue is that spin-orbit coupling is necessary to break the SU(2) symmetry such that the ferromagnetic order $m_z$ and superconducting orders $\Delta_{1,2}$ can couple, since the former and latter lie in the spin triplet and singlet channels, respectively.
 We employ a widely used three-band model for the topological band structure of FeTe$_{1-x}$Se$_x$ around the $\Gamma$-point, which consists of the $t_{2g}$-orbitals $d_{x^\prime z}$, $d_{y^\prime z}$ and $d_{xy}$ \cite{wang_prb_2015,xu_prl_2016}.
-Neglecting the small dispersion along the $z$-axis, the 3-band tight-binding Hamiltonian is expressed as \cite{daghofer2010}, $H_0=\sum_k \psi^\dagger (k) {\cal H}_0(k) \psi(k)$ where $\psi=\left\lbrack d_{x^\prime z,\uparrow}, d_{y^\prime z,\uparrow}, d_{xy,\uparrow}, d_{x^\prime z,\downarrow}, d_{y^\prime z,\downarrow}, d_{xy,\downarrow} \right\rbrack^T$ and the matrix kernel ${\cal H}_0(k)$ is given by, \bea \mathcal{H}_0 &= \mathcal{H}_{NNN} + \mathcal{H}_{NN} + \mathcal{H}_{soc}, \eea where $\mathcal{H}_{NNN}$ and $\mathcal{H}_{NN}$ represent the NNN and NN hoppings, respectively, with detailed forms presented in S. M. III. $\mathcal{H}_{soc} = \lambda_{soc} \tau_0 \vec{L}\cdot\vec{\sigma}$ is the atomic spin-orbit coupling with $\lambda_{soc}$ the coupling strength and $\vec L$ representing the onsite orbital angular momentum projected to the $t_{2g}$-basis.
+Neglecting the small dispersion along the $z$-axis, the 3-band tight-binding Hamiltonian is expressed as \cite{daghofer2010}, $H_0=\sum_k \psi^\dagger (k) {\cal H}_0(k) \psi(k)$ where $\psi=\left\lbrack d_{x^\prime z,\uparrow}, d_{y^\prime z,\uparrow}, d_{xy,\uparrow}, d_{x^\prime z,\downarrow}, d_{y^\prime z,\downarrow}, d_{xy,\downarrow} \right\rbrack^T$ and the matrix kernel ${\cal H}_0(k)$ is given by, \bea \mathcal{H}_0 &= \mathcal{H}_{NNN} + \mathcal{H}_{NN} + \mathcal{H}_{soc}, \eea where $\mathcal{H}_{NNN}$ and $\mathcal{H}_{NN}$ represent the NNN and NN hoppings, respectively, with detailed forms presented in S. M. III \cite{supp_mat}. $\mathcal{H}_{soc} = \lambda_{soc} \tau_0 \vec{L}\cdot\vec{\sigma}$ is the atomic spin-orbit coupling with $\lambda_{soc}$ the coupling strength and $\vec L$ representing the onsite orbital angular momentum projected to the $t_{2g}$-basis.
 Explicitly, $\vec{L}=\left( (\lambda_5-\lambda_7)/\sqrt{2}, -(\lambda_5+\lambda_7)/\sqrt{2},-\lambda_2 \right)$.